 So, before you jump in, please take a moment to review this style guide.
 It should give you an idea of the tone and direction we are looking for in the submissions we receive.

-If you are the sort to find yourself interested in writing technical articles, then you are likely the sort to be excited about learning and sharing that learning.
+If you find yourself interested in writing technical articles, you are likely the sort to be excited about learning and sharing that learning.
 This attitude is the sort we share at Atlantic.Net and the sort we expect quite a number of our readers share as well.

-It’s from this perspective that we presume our readers are approaching us and the perspective we would like to remind our writers to write toward.
+From this perspective, we presume our readers are approaching us and the view we would like to remind our writers to write toward.
 Imagine that the reader of your article has experience in some other field of technology or computers than the one you are writing about.
-It may also help to remember what it was like when you were first learning about what it is you’re writing about.
+It may also help to remember what it was like when you were first learning about what you’re writing about.
 What was tricky, or what mistakes did you make?
 Put that experience to work!

 How’s and Why’s

 Of course, the bulk of any how-to article is the series of steps to follow to accomplish the task that is the subject of the article.